US senators introduce long-awaited bill to define crypto market rules

 It would also give the U.S. Commodity Futures Trading Commission - the industry's preferred regulator, as opposed to the U.S. Securities and Exchange Commission - authority to police spot crypto markets.

-The bill also gives the banking industry a fix it had sought to create a federal regulatory framework for dollar-pegged crypto tokens called stablecoins.
+The bill also gives the banking industry a fix it had sought stemming from legislation signed into law last year to create a federal regulatory framework for dollar-pegged crypto tokens called stablecoins.

 Bank lobbyists had urged Congress to close what they deemed a loophole in the bill that allowed intermediaries to pay interest on stablecoins.
 Banks have argued this would lead to a flight of deposits from the insured banking system, potentially threatening financial stability.